<? echo $title ?>

 Matt Ritter, DVM, DACV

 Dr. Ritter provides assistance to our team with advanced surgical cases, including TPLO surgery for ACL tears.
 He graduated from veterinary school in 2002 from Iowa State University.
 After graduation, he began an internship at the University of Pennsylvania which was followed by a 3-year surgical residency at Michigan State University.
 He was board certified in surgery in January of 2007.
 Dr. Ritter practiced at a referral hospital in upstate South Carolina for eight years after his residency.
-In 2014, he started Acacia Mobile Veterinary Surgery.
+In addition to his travel surgery he has a private practice in Cornelius, Bedrock Veterinary Specialists.
 Matt stays busy outside of work with his wife, eight children, three dogs, three cats, and three rabbits.